Shooting Stars: Watch the Skies for Lyrid Meteor Shower – Peaks April 21 & 22

 image

-Image from the International Space Station taken during the the Lyrid meteor shower on April 21, 2012.
+Image from the International Space Station taken during the Lyrid meteor shower on April 21, 2012.
 Image Credit: NASA

-What is a Lyrid meteor shower:
+What is a Lyrid meteor shower?

 Every year, the Earth will pass through this cloud of debris left in the comet’s orbit (Yes, Comets, like Earth, orbit around the sun, albeit highly elliptical!).